 50gdry coconut flakes

-In a large bowl, mix all-purpose flour, coconut flakes, sugar, salt, and cardamom.
+In a large bowl, mix all-purpose flour, coconut flakes, sugar, dry yeast, salt, and cardamom.
 Using an egg whisk, mix all the ingredients until well incorporated.

 Add lukewarm coconut milk and olive oil to the dry ingredients and mix with a wooden spoon till the dough comes together.